mingshuwang/mingshu-website/content/publication/enlighten-244625/index.md

   the significance of machine learning techniques in urban mobility research.
 Results of the study may potentially support people's transportation decision-making and facilitate sustainable transportation planning.
-publication: '*Journal of Transport Geography*'
+publication: '*Journal of Transport Geography*, 79'
 doi: 10.1016/j.jtrangeo.2019.102479
 links:
 - name: URL